Mesothelioma: Lungs

 In severe cases, the person may have many tumor masses.
 The individual may develop a pneumothorax, or collapse of the lung.

+Other parts of the body

 The disease may metastasize, or spread to other parts of the body.
+Common locations of metastatic tumors of mesotheliomas include lymph nodes outside of the thorax, the peritoneum, the diaphragm muscle, the kidneys, and the adrenal glands.